mohitsharma070/GYM-WORKSPACE/fithub-frontend/task_completion.md

 1.  **Analyzed `Login.tsx`:** Determined that the existing structure already provided sufficient visual separation for its focused content, requiring no further modifications.
 2.  **Modified `src/pages/admin/AdminDashboard.tsx`:**
     *   Wrapped the "Stat Cards" section in a new `div` with classes `bg-white shadow-sm rounded-lg p-6 mb-8` and added a `h2` title "Dashboard Overview".
-    *   Wrapped the "Quick Links" section in a new `div` with classes `bg-white shadow-sm rounded-lg p-6 mb-8` and added a `h2` title "Quick Actions".
+    *   Wrapped the "Quick Links" section in a new `div` with classes `bg-white shadow-lg rounded-lg p-6 mb-8` and added a `h2` title "Quick Actions".
     *   Added `mb-8` to the "Recent Members" section's container for consistent spacing.
 3.  **Modified `src/pages/member/MemberDashboard.tsx`:**
-    *   Wrapped the "Summary Cards" section in a new `div` with classes `bg-white shadow-sm rounded-lg p-6 mb-8` and added a `h2` title "Your Overview".
+    *   Wrapped the "Summary Cards" section in a new `div` with classes `bg-white shadow-lg rounded-lg p-6 mb-8` and added a `h2` title "Your Overview".
-    *   Wrapped the "Quick Actions" section in a new `div` with classes `bg-white shadow-sm rounded-lg p-6 mb-8` and added a `h2` title "Quick Actions".
+    *   Wrapped the "Quick Actions" section in a new `div` with classes `bg-white shadow-lg rounded-lg p-6 mb-8` and added a `h2` title "Quick Actions".
     *   Added `mb-8` to the "Recent Activity" section's container for consistent spacing.

 ---